That-Bearded-IT-Guy/Teams-2.0-Cleanup-Tool/README.md

 ## Related Blog Post

-Read the full article on my site: [When New Teams Breaks (and Keeps Breaking)](https://thatbeardeditguy.com/blog/teams-2.0-sign-in-fix)
+Read the full article on my site: [The Microsoft Teams Sign-In Nightmare (and How I Finally Fixed It)](https://thatbeardeditguy.com/the-microsoft-teams-sign-in-nightmare-and-how-i-finally-fixed-it)